DominikN/docs_new/docs/tutorials/ros-projects/4-object-search.md

 - `search_manager` - executive node for search task that you just build

-It is necessary to distnguish launching search task on ROSbot and in Gazebo.
+It is necessary to distinguish launching search task on ROSbot and in Gazebo.
 Essential difference is that some processes will be moved from ROSbot to separate device to improve performance.
-When using Gazebo all processes can be executed on single device, we assume that worksatation is capable enough to run all of them.
+When using Gazebo all processes can be executed on single device, we assume that workstation is capable enough to run all of them.
 If you want, there are no restrictions to use Gazebo with similar setup as for ROSbot.

 #### Gazebo version